The Taylor Swift effect: 'Miss Americana is turning Travis Kelce into America’s sweetheart'

 Eight days ago, Swift turbocharged speculation that she and Kelce were dating by watching him play live decked out in red and white from a glass-enclosed suite alongside his mother and then by leaving Arrowhead Stadium by his side.
 Swift then made a repeat appearance Sunday evening, joining A-list friends Blake Lively, Ryan Reynolds and Sophie Turner at MetLife Stadium for the Chiefs’ 23-20 victory over the New York Jets.

 Nobody is sure how serious Swift and Kelce are as a couple — or if they even are a couple — but what is clear is they have America abuzz.
-Their purported romance has become fodder for outlets ranging from the , to , to .
+Their purported romance has become fodder for outlets ranging from the New York Times, to Us Weekly, to ESPN.
 Even New England Patriots coach Bill Belichick weighed in, jokingly calling Swift the “biggest catch of Kelce’s career.”

 Sales of Kelce’s jersey spiked 400% after Swift’s first appearance.
 TV ratings for Chiefs games have also soared.
 Kelce’s name was briefly Google’s No. 1 most searched phrase and his podcast has retained the No. 1 spot on Apple’s overall charts for days.